© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross in All Saints' churchyard, Toftrees is a scheduled monument protected by Historic England under reference 1018314.
 View the official record →

-Cross in All Saints' churchyard, Toftrees is a medieval stone cross located within the churchyard of All Saints' Church in the parish of Toftrees, Norfolk.
+Cross in All Saints' churchyard, Toftrees is a medieval cross monument located within the churchyard of All Saints' Church in the parish of Toftrees, Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018314.

 Cross in All Saints' churchyard, Toftrees is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018314.